Updated on 2023-03-14 GMT+08:00

 NOTE:

-• If you select One Way SSL, enter the correct uploaded file and entered password, which are private information of users.
+• If you select One-way SSL, ensure that the uploaded file and entered password are correct, which are private information of users.

 • Secure Socket Layer (SSL) is an encryption-based Internet security protocol for establishing an encrypted link between a server and a client.
 It provides privacy, authentication, and integrity to Internet communications.